 Read about the Anne Arundel County Public Schools Ethics Panel members below:

 As both educator and community leader, Jacqueline has worked to achieve a quality of life for others and to bring about positive social and community change.
 As a retired Professor of Anne Arundel Community College, she is maximally involved in her church and community.
 Jacqueline served three terms as the president of the Anne Arundel County Branch of the National Association for the Advancement of Colored People (NAACP).
 She was recently elected as President for 2019 - 2021.
-A resident of Anne Arundel County, Ms. Allsup retired after 30 years of service to the State of Maryland in the field of nursing, where she provided valuable services as evening hospital supervisor, adolescent nurse manager, coordinator of treatment programs and nursing program supervisor, and assistant director of nursing.
-She has many years of experience as a registered nurse and is currently a Professor of Nursing at Anne Arundel Community College.
-In her many years of service as an administrator, she possesses exceptional interpersonal skills, along with collaboration, training and problem solving skills.
-As a community leader, Ms. Allsup’s goal is to remain active in the community and participate in the enhancement of the quality of life for all citizens.
+A resident of Anne Arundel County, Jacqueline retired after 30 years of service to the State of Maryland in the field of nursing where she provided services as an evening hospital supervisor, adolescent nurse manager, coordinator of treatment program and nursing program supervisor, and assistant director of nursing.
+She has many years of experience as a registered nurse and administrator.
 Ms. Allsup is a graduate of Leadership Anne Arundel, where she gained an awareness and understanding of county and regional issues, as well as acquired valuable hands-on experience.
 She is a product of the Glen Burnie High School and was inducted on the Wall of Honor.
 She earned a Bachelor of Science and a Master of Science in Nursing Administration from Bowie State University.

 A lifelong resident of Maryland, Mr. Jeffries graduated from the University of Maryland in 1979 with a degree in Agricultural and Life Sciences.
 In 1980 he opened American Striping, a company that performs pavement maintenance services in the Baltimore area.
 Mr. Jeffries opened his second company in 2005, Robeks, a company committed to informing and inspiring its clients about healthier lifestyles.
 Robeks is an active member of the local community often involved in school functions, civic events and health expos.
 Mr. Jeffries and his wife Dawn have three children, all who attended or are attending Anne Arundel County Public Schools.
 He has lived in Anne Arundel County since 2003 and is a resident of Davidsonville.
 Although Mr. Jeffries has retired, he remains a resident and acting member of the Anne Arundel Community.